facebook/react/docs/_posts/2015-12-16-ismounted-antipattern.md

 author: jimfb
 ---

-_Update: isMounted has been deprecated and has no equivalent in the ES6 version of React components.
-However, there is still a need to ensure that calls to setState do not happen after the component has been unmounted._

 As we move closer to officially deprecating isMounted, it's worth understanding why the function is an antipattern, and how to write code without the isMounted function.

 The primary use case for `isMounted()` is to avoid calling `setState()` after a component has unmounted, because calling `setState()` after a component has unmounted will emit a warning.
 The “setState warning” exists to help you catch bugs, because calling `setState()` on an unmounted component is an indication that your app/component has somehow failed to clean up properly.
 Specifically, calling `setState()` in an unmounted component means that your app is still holding a reference to the component after the component has been unmounted - which often indicates a memory leak!